The 10 Biggest Ketogenic Diet Mistakes

 Eating Too Many Carbs

-This is one of the ketogenic diet mistakes that is pretty straight forward, but if you are eating too many carbs, your body will burn them as energy instead of the fats you are consuming.
+This is one of the ketogenic diet mistakes that are pretty straight forward, but if you are eating too many carbs, your body will burn them as energy instead of the fats you are consuming.
 If you are just starting out your keto journey it is important to really limit net carbs to about 20 grams or less per day for at least a month.

 Dropping carbs below 20 grams a day and consuming plenty of healthy fats will help your body relearn how to burn fat for energy over a 2-4 week span.
 Most people have been burning sugar as energy their entire lives and don’t realize that this metabolic shift needs to be stimulated by really limiting carb intake.
 This is what I call a Keto Metabolic Makeover and you can read about how to do that here: Keto Metabolic Makeover.

-After about a month of being strict on carb intake, you can begin what is called a carb cycling program where you consume a higher carb meal once a week using things like berries, sweet potatoes, carrots and beets if you tolerate them well.
+After about a month of being strict on carb intake, you can begin what is called a carb cycling program where you consume a higher carb meal once a week using things like berries, sweet potatoes, carrots, and beets if you tolerate them well.

 Too Much Protein